 - 6.1 A key element of the annual governance review process is to identify any significant internal control issues.
 The Council has adopted the approach recommended by the CIPFA, which has identified what may be considered generally as a significant issue.
-These include: - The issue has seriously prejudiced or prevented achievement of a principal objective; - The issue has resulted in a need to seek additional funding to allow it to be resolved; - The issue has resulted in significant diversion of resources from another aspect of the business;
+These include: - The issue has seriously prejudiced or prevented achievement of a principal objective; - The issue has resulted in a need to seek additional funding to allow it to be resolved; - The issue has resulted in significant diversion of resources from another aspect of the business; - The issue has led to a material impact on the accounts; - The Audit Committee, or equivalent, has advised that it should be considered significant for this purpose, or - The Head of Internal Audit has reported on it as significant in the annual opinion on the internal control environment. - 6.2 The significant governance issue raised by the External Auditor on the 2020/21 Audit Completion Report has been recorded and all recommendations have demonstrably been implemented, those being:

-- The issue has led to a material impact on the accounts; - The Audit Committee, or equivalent, has advised that it should be considered significant for this purpose, or - The Head of Internal Audit has reported on it as significant in the annual opinion on the internal control environment. - 6.2 The significant governance issue raised by the External Auditor on the 2020/21 Audit Completion Report has been recorded and all recommendations are being monitored, those being:
+Re Governance Area Responsible Officer Target Date Implementation update 1.
+Addressing Internal Control recommendations These include: Director of Finance February 2022 System controls put in place to ensure segregation of duties Addressing the segregation of duties on posting and approving journals.
+Review of balances within financial statements with

-Ref Governance Area Responsible Officer Target Date Implementation update 1.
-Addressing Internal Control recommendations Director of Finance February 2022 System controls put in place to ensure segregation of duties These include: Addressing the segregation of duties on posting and approving journals.
-Ensuring proper procedures in place for review and Review of debtor and creditor ledger balances instilled as part of accounts production reconciliation of debtor and creditor balances Reviewing the Council's approach for asset valuations Ensuring regular rent 5-year programme of property valuation prepared, and procedures documented. reviews on commercial lease properties 5-year cycle on rent reviews in place.
+Ref Governance Area Responsible Officer Target Date Implementation update Ensuring proper procedures in place for review and reconciliation of debtor and creditor balances Reviewing the Council's approach for asset valuations segregation of duties between preparer of balances and reviewers to support quality assurance review Ensuring regular rent reviews on commercial lease properties 5-year programme of property valuation prepared, and procedures documented.
+5-year cycle on rent reviews in place.
 2. Quality Control for Statement of Accounts To implement a robust quality control procedure for its draft accounts.
 Director of Finance 2021/22 draft accounts production Increased resource within the Financial Reporting function including quality control review processes for draft statements and working papers.
-3. Improving responsiveness to audit queries Working to achieve agreed deliverables Director of Finance Apr-Sept 2024 Principals agreed with Mazars for the audit of the 2021/22 accounts
+Forvis Mazars' 2022- 23 external audit report the 2021-22 draft accounts, submitted on April 8, 2024, were of good quality.
+External auditors have concluded that they are satisfied that this recommendation has Director Ann Oast been met.
+3. Improving responsiveness to audit queries Working to achieve agreed deliverables Director of Finance Apr-Sept 2024 Forvis Mazars' 2022- 23 external audit report the 2021-22 draft accounts, submitted on April 8, 2024, were of good quality, with prompt provision of